mrsvllmr/de_zoomcamp_2023_project/README.md

 <br>
 <br>

-# If you are interested, the following screenshots will give you more insight:
+# If you are interested, the following screenshots and descriptions will give you more insights:

 - [GCP](more_insights/gcp_screenshots.md)
 - [dbt](more_insights/dbt_screenshots.md)